mikaelbr/awesome-es2015-proxy/README.md

 > The Proxy object was included in the ES2015 iteration of the standard and is available in all evergreen browsers and Node.js v6.
 Unfortunately as it is a big language semantic change, it cannot be polyfilled through transpilers such as Babel.

+Know of any brilliant resources?
+[Let us know](https://github.com/mikaelbr/proxy-fun/issues/new) and we'll create a vast collection of awesomeness.

 ## Resources

 ### Presentations